atooms-mirror/atooms/docs/simulations.rst

     -9.112113813995027

-You can call any function taking as first argument the simulation instance and collect the results in the ``simulation.data`` dictionary like this
+You can store the result of any function that takes as first argument the simulation instance.
+Just add a tuple with a label and the function to the list of properties to store.

 .. code:: python